dirkpetersen/froster/README.md

 curl -s https://raw.githubusercontent.com/dirkpetersen/froster/main/install.sh | bash
 ```

-and if you have recently installed it with all dependencies and just would like to update the core software, you just run with `update` argument which will only take a second, you can use 2 options
+and if you have recently installed it with all dependencies and just would like to update the core software, you can use 2 options

 ```
 froster update
 ```
-or
+or if you are updating from an older version from 2023
 ```
 curl -s https://raw.githubusercontent.com/dirkpetersen/froster/main/install.sh | bash -s -- update
 ```